ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 ## Header and Trailer Field Lines {#fields}

-Header and trailer sections consist of zero or more field lines; see Section 5 of {{!HTTP}}.
+Header and trailer sections consist of zero or more field lines; see {{Section 5 of HTTP}}.
 The format of a field section depends on whether the message is known- or intermediate-length.

 Each field line includes a name and a value.
 Both the name and value are